-In the past several months, the stock market in general, and the market for technology companies in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
-Broad market and industry factors may seriously affect the market price of our common stock, regardless of our actual operating performance.
-Since early 2020, the COVID-19 pandemic has severely impacted U.S. markets, causing dramatic swings in the U.S. stock exchanges that resulted in increased volatility in the trading price of our common stock.
+Recently, the stock market in general, and the market for technology companies in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
+Broad market and industry factors may seriously affect the market price and volatility of our common stock, regardless of our actual operating performance.
 Historically, following periods of volatility in the market price of a company's securities, there is increased risk that stockholders may initiate securities class action litigation against the company.
 Such litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.